chrismcginlay/eduduck/INSTALL.md

 5. Install django version 1.4.
 WE ARE NOT READY FOR DJANGO 1.5 YET

   $ sudo pip install django==1.4

+6. Install required packages

+  $ sudo pip install django-registration pytz

-6. Finally, time to get the Eduduck code and pop it onto your homedir someplace.
+7. Finally, time to get the Eduduck code and pop it onto your homedir someplace.
 I keep mine under a directory titled coding, but, hey, fry your own bacon dude.

   $ cd coding
   $ git clone git@github.com:mrintegrity/eduduck.git ~/coding/eduduck
   (You may of course need to add an ssh key to your github if its a new OS install)

-7. Run the development server and happy hacking
+8. Run the development server and happy hacking

   $ cd ~/coding/eduduck
   $ python manage.py runserver